ivanfrias/ivanfrias.github.io/_posts/2021-02-10-sign-apps-with-electron-builder.markdown

 **Password** is the password defined previously on the keystore app.

 For windows it's a bit easier.
 I've found that we don't need to add environment variables for this to work.
-We just need to add the certificates.
+We just need to install the certificates by double clicking the *.p12 file.

+And that's it, hope you find this post interesting!